gilstero/EmoryExchange/README.md

 # **Emory Exchange**

 **Emory Exchange** is a platform designed to foster connections among students across Emory University's campuses.
-Its goal is to provide a centralized space for tutoring, marketplace exchanges, and service sharing to ehnmace collaboration and resource accessibility, making campus life more efficient and community-focused.
+Its goal is to provide a centralized space for tutoring, marketplace exchanges, and service sharing to enhance collaboration and resource accessibility, making campus life more efficient and community-focused.

 ---